 CMA appreciates the value of art and how a piece can entertain and bring joy to the viewer.
 CMA gives back to the community by creating mosaic art for charitable organizations.
-Past pro bono projects have included a compilation of dog and cat mosaics for a silent auction to benefit an animal shelter; an interactive mosaic game for patients and family in the MRI waiting room in a children's hospital, and a large floor mosaic for a community center in Africa.
-We strive to inspire the viewers while providing an introduction as well as the continuing knowledge of mosaic as a fine art.
+Past pro bono projects have included two sizeable works that hang in Denver's Fitzsimons Veterans Home, a compilation of dog and cat mosaics for a silent auction to benefit an animal shelter; an interactive mosaic game for patients and family in the MRI waiting room of the Children's Hospital in Denver, and a large floor mosaic for a community center in Africa.
+We strive to inspire viewers while providing an introduction as well as expanding recognition of mosaic as a fine art.

 Collaborative Mural Project (2014)

 CMA members completed "Bubble Hunt," a collaborative mural for the Children's Hospital in Aurora Colorado.
 It was approximately 24 1/2 square feet and the mosaic included of over 150 "bubbles", each a small work of art.
 Children's Hospital has also hosted several exhibitions in their Hamilton Gallery featuring CMA artists.